Conservation groups

 • encourage and promote community involvement

 The group has a varied and interesting work timetable.
 Its summer programme comprises of surveys of flora and fauna, guided walks and moth evenings.
-Winter events include footpath clearance, hazel coppicing and replanting and sorting and selling of woodland produce such as stakes.
+Winter events include footpath clearance, hazel coppicing and replanting, and the sorting and selling of woodland produce such as stakes.

-Work parties are usually held during the winter months on occasional Wednesdays and Saturdays.
+Work parties are usually held from September to March on occasional Wednesdays and Saturdays.
 All tasks are related to woodland management.

 For further information please email oakleywoodlands@gmail.com.